urbit/urbit.org-reloaded/content/docs/hoon/reference/rune/tis.md

 ##### Discussion

-The difference between macroing and pinning is that pinning changes the subject, but for macroing the subject noun stays the same.
-The macro'd expression, `q`, is recorded in the type information of `p`. `q` is calculated every time you use the `p` macro.
+The difference between aliasing and pinning is that pinning changes the subject, but for aliasing the subject noun stays the same.
+This allows you to "write" through it to the original subject axis.
+The alias'd expression, `q`, is recorded in the type information of `p`. `q` is calculated every time you use the `p` alias.

 ##### Examples